The Massive Story

 Massive Company offers a variety of workshops for students, emerging and professional actors, drama teachers and schools.

-Massive Theatre has an ongoing body of work which you can either book or explore in these sections.
+Massive Theatre has an ongoing body of work which you can explore, view or book.

-In 2018 we have a wonderful new production launching in Auckland and then travelling to Whangarei.
-We are also developing two exciting new works for 2019, which you can read about under Work in Development.
+In 2018 we presented our new emerging artists’ show ‘Sightings’ in sold-out seasons in Auckland and Whangarei.
+We are premiering two exciting new works in 2019, which you can read about under Work in Development.